rlivingsus/misc/AllBooks.md

 - Kennedy, Paul: Rise and Fall of the Great Powers
 - Kent, Jasper: Twelve
 - Kerr, Katherine: ebook 1) Daggerspell
-- Kershaw, Alex: Against all Odds
+- Kershaw, Alex: Against all Odds, The First Wave
 - Keyes, Daniel: Flowers for Algernon
 - Khoury, Jessica: THE FORBIDDEN WISH
 - Kidd, Jess: The Night Ship; Things in a Jar